lucatume/wordpress-test-template/README.md

-# Wordpress Testing Template
+# Clean Wordpress Testing Template
-Template for using travis in your wordpress projects.
+Template for using travis to test your wordpress projects.

 ## Configuration
 ### Travis Enviromental variables